 The Innovation Fund is designed to take into account the lessons learned from its predecessor, the NER300 programme.
 Important improvements in comparison with the NER300 programme are stronger synergies with other EU funding programmes, a simpler selection process, and its opening for projects from energy-intensive industries.

 What is the relevance for Circular Cities?

-The Innovation Fund supports cross-cutting projects on innovative low-carbon solutions that lead to emission reductions in multiple sectors, for example through renewable energy generation, industrial symbiosis or business model innovation.
+The Innovation Fund supports cross-cutting projects on innovative low-carbon solutions that lead to emission reductions in multiple sectors, for example through renewable energy generation or industrial symbiosis.
 Since transitioning to a circular economy can involve energy-intensive practices, such as recycling and recovering materials, the demand for clean energy technologies will increase.
 The Innovation Fund can therefore contribute significantly to speeding up the circular economy transition.

 As a city government, you can help energy intensive initiatives by pointing them to the opportunity of the Innovation Fund.